Statistical Estimation of Mechanical Parameters of Clarinet Reeds Using Experimental and Numerical Approaches: Development and selection of a simplified viscoelastic model

 \subsection{Adjusting coefficients for removing systematic errors}

 After fitting the different models, we observed some systematic deviations in the resonance frequencies between model and observations.
 This error has probably two different origins: an inevitable inaccuracy in the FEM computation (and in our metamodel) and an error for parameters not included in the model.
-A straightforward way to minimize the residuals is to adjust the coefficients $a_{m,0}$ in Equation (\ref {eq1})\footnote{ These coefficients can be fitted through the fitting procedure (some constraints have however to be introduced, to avoid an important deviation from their theoretical values) or merely adjusted, so that the total averaged deviation for each mode and both series is 0.}.
-Fitting all coefficients in Equation (\ref{eq1}) is doubtless a more questionable way to reduce this error (hypotheses H8 and H9).
-This can reduce the mean deviation between model and observations, but greatly increases the number of coefficients in the model (see however the discussion §\ref{results}).
+A straightforward way to minimize the residuals is to fit the coefficients $a_{m,0}$ in Eq. (\ref {eq1})\footnote{ These coefficients can be fitted through the fitting procedure (some constraints have however to be introduced, to avoid an important deviation from their theoretical values) or merely adjusted \textit{a posteriori}, so that the total averaged deviation for each mode and both series is 0.}.
+Fitting all coefficients in Eq. (\ref{eq1}) is doubtless a more questionable way to reduce this error (hypotheses H8 and H9).
+This can reduce the mean deviation between model and observations, but greatly increase the number of coefficients in the model (see however the discussion in Section\ref{results}).